DNadas98/spring-project-manager/README.md

 - Nginx reverse proxy configuration: `nginx/nginx.conf`

 ### Authentication, authorization

+- <strong>If no real OAuth2 and/or SMTP credentials are provided, sign-in is still possible using the default admin e-mail and password found in the `.env` file</strong>

 The application supports OAuth2 for login, allowing users to sign in with external accounts like Google, GitHub, and Facebook.
 This method simplifies login procedures by using existing social media